mjknj18/UFO-Data-Analysis/README.md

 1. Import the UFO sightings data from JSON array.
 2. Create a function to generate a table from the full JSON array or a filtered version.
-3. Add filter fields to the HTML web page.
+3. Add filter fields to the HTML web page for date, city, state, country, and shape.
 4. Create a function to filter the table data when the user clicks a button to apply filters.

 ## Results